19 EPIC Things To Do in St. Lucia

 Anse Chastanet is one of the most popular beaches on St. Lucia, so be prepared to share these incredible views as you sink your toes into the naturally black volcanic sand.

-It seems like it’s privately owned by the Anse Chastanet Resort, but again, there are no private beaches here, so don’t be shy, just tell them you’re visiting for the day as you may need to check in with their security.
+It seems like the Anse Chastanet Resort privately owns it, but there are no private beaches here, so don’t be shy, just tell them you’re visiting for the day as you may need to check in with their security.

 For a more secluded spot, continue walking to your right and head to Anse Mamin, just about a five-minute walk from Anse Chastanet.

-3. Jalousie Plantation Beach/Sugar Beach (Going to This Beach is One of The Best Things to Do in St. Lucia!)
+3. Visit Sugar Beach (One of The Best Things to Do in St. Lucia!)

 Jalousie Beach, more commonly known as Sugar Beach, is perhaps the most famous beach in all of St. Lucia.
 If you’re looking for a scenic spot to kick it for the afternoon, you’d be hard-pressed to find a better stretch of sand.